Prithviraj Sisodia

 Prithviraj Sisodia, generally known as Kunwar Prithviraj (born late 15th century; died 16th century), was the eldest son of Maharana Raimal (died 1509) of Mewar and heir apparent of Mewar, of the Sisodia Rajputs.
 His mother was Jhali Rani Ratan Kanwar.
-His rapidity of moving from one place to another and lightning speed of attack earned him the title of Udno Prithviraj, the flying Prithviraj.
+His rapidity of moving from one place to another and lightning speed of attack earned him the title of Udno Rajkumar Prithviraj, the flying prince Prithviraj.
 He added the regions of Godwar and Ajmer to the territory of Mewar.

 Harbilas Sarda wrote "If Prithviraj had been the leader of Indian opposition to Babur, Babur would have ended his days as an unsuccessful adventurer in Khanwa."

 Early life

 Maharana Raimal had 14 sons, of whom Prithviraj was the eldest and heir apparent.
 Prithviraj's two real brothers were Jaimal and Sangram Singh, who later became the Maharana of Mewar, popularly known as Maharana Sanga (1482–1528).
 Their mother was Jhali Ratan Kanwar, daughter of Rajdhar Jhala.
 These three brothers played an important role in shaping Mewar's history.